boblemarin/carla-draw/README.md

 # Carla-Draw

 A Chromium extension that allows to draw on existing image, and exporting SVG files.
+Now the power is yours.